lhoang417/capstoneMVP/README.md

 * Save pokemon to teams of 6
 * Add descriptions to the teams
 * Delete saved teams
+* Allow users to compare their primary team vs other users' primary teams to see who would win in a battle.

 #### App features:
 * Search bar with filters to specify type of pokemon